Do you love rolling a joint or filling a bowl, lighting up, and getting super high from smoking marijuana?

 These toxins are especially bad for people who use marijuana medically and are already struggling with health issues.

 Using a vaporizer below combustion temperatures gives you very different inhalation and psychoactive experiences than combusting cannabis.
+Most people never cough when using a quality whole-bud vaporizer.

-As much as we all love smoking weed, the stark reality is that putting a flame to cannabis and inhaling smoke delivers toxins into you, even if you’re using a water bong.
+The stark reality is that putting a flame to cannabis and inhaling smoke delivers toxins into you, even if you’re using a water bong.